The information in this explainer details the situation at the time of publication and does not reflect possible recent developments.

 |Agriculture, fisheries and food||Maintaining food supplies and establishing new UK regulatory regimes||

-The government has said that it will continue to allow EU-approved agri-goods into the UK after a no-deal exit.
-But UK exporters would need to get approval before being able to export any product of animal or plant origin to the EU.
-After that, they will face greater checks than now and will have to pass through a border inspection post.
+UK exporters would need to get approval before being able to export any product of animal or plant origin to the EU.
+After that, they will face greater checks than now and will have to pass through a border inspection post, with 50% of trade requiring physical inspection by a vet.

 There will also be problems exporting animal products to other countries if current EU agreements have not been replaced.
 The UK has said it will replace EU funding for farmers until the end of the current payment cycle.